VazkiiMods/BotaniaCD/media/README.txt

 figured why not riff on it?
 The background was a bit nonsensical, but I think the effect turned out well-- I was quite happy with the lighting.

+- Endure Jaminess - Boslamia.opus: Botania x Space Jam submitted by MettyMagic
+- Fight for Quislamence - Boslamia.opus: Botania x Space Jam mashup submitted by MettyMagic I made the space jam mashups as a joke one night.
+I was incredibly shocked to find my dumb edits got attention from both Vazkii and Kain Vinosec, let alone included in a physical album.
+Modded minecraft was a huge part of my childhood and I'm super glad to be a part of the community in the most insignificant and comically stupid way.
+Thanks, everyone! -Metty